2-Ddd/Ethereum-NFT-Explorer-Trends-via-Blockchain-Data-API/README.md

-# Top 10 Ethereum NFTs with Dune Analytics API
+# Analyzing the Top 10 Ethereum NFTs Using Dune API

 You can find the complete guide on the Dune blog [here](https://dune.com/blog/complete-guide-analyzing-the-top-10-ethereum-nfts-using-dune-api).